delvelabs/hammertime/docs/create_heuristics.md

 * on_request_successful: called after all other events when the request was successful and not rejected by another heuristic.
 It is invoked after the entry has released the limiter, so other requests can be scheduled in this event without creating a deadlock.
+* before_attempt: called before the entry acquires the limiter, allowing heuristic to wait for another task to be done without blocking other requests.
+* on_error: called when the request engine raised an error other than a RequestTimeout error (i.e. a response was received but was rejected or an exception was raised).

 To create your own heuristic, defined a class with one or more of the events, depending of what your heuristic need to do.